WGBH-MLA/AAPB2/app/views/special_collections/say-brother.md

 ## Help

 Records are described at an item level, and searches by date, year or topic will yield useful results.
-The entire collection is available on location at WGBH and the Library of Congress, and 95 are available in the AAPB Online Reading Room.
+The entire collection is available on location at WGBH and the Library of Congress, and 95 programs and interviews are available in the AAPB Online Reading Room.
 Access to certain programs is limited for copyright reasons.
 Contact the AAPB at [aapb_notifications@wgbh.org](mailto:aapb_notifications@wgbh.org) for more information.

 ## Terms